Misogyny in sports: Coverage in media

 The popularity of sports across the globe has not eliminated misogyny in sports coverage.
 Women's sports still suffer from lack of exposure.

 Sports media is male dominant: 90.1% of editors and 87.4% of reporters are male.
 In televised media, approximately 95% of anchors and co-anchors are male.
 Women's sports have been underrepresented in comparison to men in their respective sports.
 Widespread gender discrepancies hamper the support and appreciation of female athletes in professional sports.
 Female athletes struggle to obtain the same degree of visibility and sponsorship opportunities as male athletes, whose accomplishments frequently dominate mainstream sports coverage.
 According to Cheryl Cooky's TEDx talk, a professor in American studies, gender, and sexuality at Purdue University, the marginalization of female athletes in mainstream sports media and sponsorship opportunities is nothing new.
 According to Cooky, female athletes need more visibility to ensure their access to necessary resources and financial security, which has an impact on their professional development.
 The support networks for female athletes are insufficient, which contributes to the persistence of the gender gaps that already exist in the sports sector.
 The NBA pays its players roughly 50% of the league's revenue, this includes media coverage, ticket sales, how profitable the brand is, and the revenue that comes from the sport itself which is split between all the teams.
 The Women's National Basketball Association (WNBA) pays its players less than 25%, specifically 22.8%, of the league's revenue.
 This revenue comes from coverage and game attendance.
-Game attendance has gone up in 2017 reaching its highest-grossing year with an average of 7,716 fans per game.
-The WNBA is in its 21st season and similarly in the NBA's 21st season (1996–97) had an average of 6,631 fans per game, roughly 1,000 less than the WNBA.
-Despite having an increase in fans, the WNBA is not getting the same coverage as the NBA which adversely affects their salaries.
+Game attendance has gone up in 2017 reaching its highest-grossing year with an average of 7,716 fans per game. " Despite having an increase in fans, the WNBA is not getting the same coverage as the NBA which adversely affects their salaries.
 In 2014, ESPN paid the WNBA $17 million for broadcast rights but yet only 2% of airtime on SportsCenter, their flagship show, was allocated to women sports with an even smaller percentage being given to the WNBA.
 The WNBA was forced to broadcast a livestream of 17 games in order to reach fan bases and garner media attention.
 Roughly 95% of sports content in media is focused on men, despite women making up 40% of all sports participants.